 - 1. Entry Status (indicates if your school team/individuals are signed up to participate in the current sport(s)/activity(s) - 2.
-View the Rules Video and get credit - 3.
-Check to see if your school was given credit for watching the Rules Video - 4.
+View/Interact during the Online Rules Presentation to get credit - 3.
+Check to see if your school was given credit for watching the Rules Presentation - 4.
 Program Status (whether your school is on probation or suspension) - 5.
 Review/print the Manual for Schools for the respective Sport/Activity (this should be reviewed by all coaches) - 6.
-Participation Survey - 7.
-Top 15 List (If applicable) - 8.
-Deadline dates for Required Forms for the respective Sport/Activity and verification that those reports have been sent to the IHSA Office. - 9.
-Rating Officials (If applicable)
+Participation Survey